apache/incubator-brooklyn/brooklyn-docs/guide/start/managing.md

 ## Effectors

-Effectors are the means by which you can manipulate the entities in an application.
-For an application you can list them with
+Effectors are a means by which you can manipulate the entities in an application.
+You can list the available effectors for your application using:

 {% highlight bash %}
-$ br app Tomcat effector
+$ br application Tomcat effector
 {% endhighlight %}
 <pre>
 Name            Description                                                                                                                                                                            Parameters